Skip to main content

 • The types of stalls covered in the table are summarized below:

-• A 5 Stall is the most preferred kind of stall, and available in any situation where no normal Play Clues or Save Clues are allowed.
-It simply consists of giving a 5's clue to a 5 which is off-chop.
-It does not trigger a 5's Chop Move.
+• A 5 Stall is the most preferred kind of stall, and available in any situation where no normal Play or Save Clues are allowed.
+It simply consists of giving a number 5 clue to an off-chop 5.
+This does not trigger a 5's Chop Move.

 • At Severity 2 and higher, one can give a Tempo Clue Stall by re-cluing a card to make it play; this does not trigger a Tempo Clue Chop Move.